Faculty of Health and Wellbeing

 +44 (0) 1772 89 2549

-Julie joined what is now the College of Health & Wellbeing in 2005.
+Julie joined what is now the Faculty of Health & Wellbeing in 2005.
 A Research Associate, she is currently Deputy Manager of the College’s Academic Research Support Team and Chair of the College’s Early Career Researchers’ Forum.
 She specializes in gender justice issues in health, women’s health, and research ethics, but provides support to a range of grant-funded projects.
 She is research active within the area of health and international justice.

 She is research active within the area of health and international justice.